 The U.S. Supreme Court has held that the right of law enforcement to make an arrest or investigatory stop necessarily carries with it the right to use some degree of physical coercion or threat.
-However, the degree of force used by law enforcement must be proportional to the threat, and only escalate in response to the threat.
+However, the degree of force used by law enforcement must be proportional to the threat and only escalate in response to the threat.

-Excessive force refers to situations where law enforcement uses force which exceeds the amount necessary to diffuse an incident or to protect themselves or others from harm.
-The Constitutional right to be free from excessive force is found in both the reasonable search and seizure requirement of the Fourth Amendment and the prohibition against cruel and unusual punishment of the Eighth Amendment.
+Excessive force refers to situations where law enforcement uses force that exceeds the amount necessary to diffuse an incident or to protect themselves or others from harm.
+The Constitutional right to be free from the excessive force is found in both the reasonable search and seizure requirement of the Fourth Amendment and the prohibition against cruel and unusual punishment of the Eighth Amendment.

 Again, turning to the Supreme Court, the Court has set the floor by noting that lethal force can only be used during an arrest if:

-● Such force is necessary to prevent the escape of the suspect; or
+- Such force is necessary to prevent the escape of the suspect; or

-● Law enforcement has probable cause to believe that the suspect poses a significant threat of death or serious physical injury to the officer or others.
+- Law enforcement has probable cause to believe that the suspect poses a significant threat of death or serious physical injury to the officer or others.

-As mentioned above, the California Assembly is debating a bill which would raise the floor set by the U.S. Supreme Court, and permit law enforcement to use lethal force only when necessary to prevent imminent and serious bodily injury or death to law enforcement or a third party.
+As mentioned above, the California Assembly is debating a bill that would raise the floor set by the U.S. Supreme Court, and permit law enforcement to use lethal force only when necessary to prevent imminent and serious bodily injury or death to law enforcement or a third party.

-● There are no reasonable alternatives available, including warnings or other non-lethal means; or
+- There are no reasonable alternatives available, including warnings or other non-lethal means; or

-● Where law enforcement has probable cause to believe that the person has committed, or intends to commit, a felony involving serious bodily injury or death, and there is an imminent risk of serious bodily injury or death to the officer or to another person if the subject is not immediately apprehended.
+- Where law enforcement has probable cause to believe that the person has committed or intends to commit, a felony involving serious bodily injury or death, and there is an imminent risk of serious bodily injury or death to the officer or to another person if the subject is not immediately apprehended.

 Additionally, the bill would make a homicide committed by law enforcement justifiable only if, as stated above, the use of lethal force was necessary given the totality of the circumstances, but, importantly, would exclude those situations in which the gross negligence of law enforcement contributed to the necessity.

 If you are the subject of the excessive use of force by law enforcement, engage the services of an experienced criminal defense attorney as soon as possible.
-The Los Angeles attorneys at the Manshoory Law Group, APC handle a wide variety of criminal offenses, and know how to use evidence of excessive force to convince judges and prosecutors to dismiss, drop or reduce criminal charges.
+The Los Angeles attorneys at the Manshoory Law Group, APC handle a wide variety of criminal offenses and know how to use evidence of the excessive force to convince judges and prosecutors to dismiss, drop or reduce criminal charges.